syaokifaradisa9/bibit-ui-clone/README.md

 This project is for educational and demonstrative purposes only.
 Feel free to explore the code, suggest improvements, and use it as a reference for your own Flutter projects.

+## UI Design Reference

+The User Interface design used in this project is referenced from a Figma community file which can be found [here](https://www.figma.com/community/file/1347592885003846164).

 ## Contact

-If you have any questions or suggestions, feel free to reach out to me at [syaokifaradisa09@gmail.com] or my whatsapp at +6282149411670.
+If you have any questions or suggestions, feel free to reach out to me at [syaokifaradisa09@gmail.com](mailto:syaokifaradisa09@gmail.com) or my WhatsApp at +6282149411670.

 ---

 Thank you for checking out my project!
 If you find it helpful, please consider giving it a star on GitHub.
 Happy coding!